Luno-lab/lkdoc/docs/hooks/transaction/use-signer.md

 - Managing cryptographic operations
 - Interacting with the wallet's signing capabilities

+> [!TIP]
-**Note**: This hook automatically manages the signer lifecycle.
+> This hook automatically manages the signer lifecycle.
 It will attempt to retrieve the signer whenever the active connector or account changes.
 The signer is required for most transaction-related operations in LunoKit.

 ## Related Hooks